AkshatAggarwal14/Competitive-Programming/Learning/Graph/README.md

 Now, as BFS works, we can just use it, But the problem is that there might be a long edge.
 Example: If the weight is ![formula](https://render.githubusercontent.com/render/math?math=10^9), we have to add many edges which is `NOT` feasible.

-- It can be observed that nodes with less distance are visited first.
+> It can be observed that nodes with less distance are visited first.
+This observation is the base of Dijkstra's Algorithm